mehulagg/gitlab_test/doc/development/what_requires_downtime.md

 This will take care of renaming the column, ensuring data stays in sync, copying over indexes and foreign keys, etc.

+NOTE: **Note:**
-**NOTE:** if a column contains 1 or more indexes that do not contain the name of the original column, the above procedure will fail.
+If a column contains 1 or more indexes that do not contain the name of the original column, the above procedure will fail.
 In this case you will first need to rename these indexes.